Harniver/hierarchical-collection/README.md

 ### Graphical User Interface

 Executing a graphical simulation will open a window displaying the simulation scenario, initially still: you can start running the simulation by pressing `P` (current simulated time is displayed in the bottom-left corner).
-While the simulation is running, network statistics will be periodically printed in the console.
+While the simulation is running, network statistics will be periodically printed in the console, and be possibly aggregated in form of an Asymptote plot at simulation end.
 You can interact with the simulation through the following keys:
 - `Esc` to end the simulation
 - `P` to stop/resume
 - `O`/`I` to speed-up/slow-down simulated time